-Taking metformin as prescribed can help lower both blood sugar levels and HbA1c levels (a measure of glucose control over the previous 2 to 3 months) and fight insulin resistance (a condition in which the body does not use insulin efficiently).
+Metformin can help lower blood sugar and HbA1c levels (a measure of glucose control over the previous 2 to 3 months) and fight insulin resistance (a condition in which the body does not use insulin efficiently).

 This article will outline everything you need to know about this popular diabetes drug.